Like I said in my previous blog post “What Tokyo So Long?”, I’ll do a separate post for our Fuji experience. So here it is!

 Can’t find which bus to take?
 Don’t fret!
 There is a network of regular buses that accesses the more remote areas of Lake Shojiko and Motosuko, as well as Oshino, Lake Yamankako, and Gotemba.

 FARES & PASSES

-So far Japan is the only country I know which has TONS of passes with different kinds of purpose.
-And yes, Japan definitely have passes for Fuji!
+So far Japan is the only country I know which has TONS of passes for different kinds of purposes.
+And yes, Japan definitely has passes for Fuji!

 Fuji Hakone Pass